Especially if you'll be volunteering in Costa Rica or Nicaragua, you've got to spend about a weekend (or more) in Monteverde.

 How Long Should I Stay?

 Groups said 4 days was too long in Monteverde, unless you spent some time in nearby La Fortuna.
 Others said they loved having 4 days to play in the jungle.
+2 days or slightly longer does seem be a sweet spot for this part of Costa Rica, especially since many combine it with nearby spots, like La Fortuna.

 How Do I Get To Monteverde?